Strategy11/formidable-forms/readme.txt

 * PRO: Added post_id option to the `[frm-search]` shortcode.
 This will set the action link for the search form.
 Ex: `[frm-search post_id=3]`
 * PRO: Fixed `[frm-search]` shortcode for use on dynamic custom displays.
 If searching on a detailed entry page, the search will return to the listing page.
 * PRO: Updated post fields to work in "data from entries" fields

-= 1.04.07 =
-* Minor bug fixes
-* PRO: Fixed bug preventing some hidden field values from being saved
-* PRO: Removed PHP warnings some users were seeing on the form entries page

 = 1.04.06 =
 * Additional back-end XHTML compliance